D-side/digital-garden/_notes/Household.md

 * Smaller apartments call for smaller solutions
   * My short history with vacuum cleaners:
       * I got one I've had good experience with, ended up barely using it, because while it's good, it's also pretty high-maintenance because it has a water-based filter which has to be cleaned after every use, and it's also rather bulky and needs a mains cord to function
-      * I got another vacuum cleaner, battery-powered with a cyclone filter which has none of these flaws: it happily endures being left mid-cleanup, is very small and doesn't have a cord — as a result of all that I tend to use it a lot more often
+      * I got another vacuum cleaner, battery-powered with a cyclone filter which has none of these flaws: it happily endures being left mid-cleanup, is very small and doesn't have a cord — as a result of all that I tend to use it a lot more often; its own downside is that it's a lot less powerful for just about anything other than dust and requires more frequenst use
 * Cleaning kit
 * Useful and useless sides of IKEA
   * What's simple is probably also flexible
   * Furniture in standard sizes can only pack things so tight, tighter spaces are better served by custom-built pieces; however, tighter spaces can be altered slightly to make them adhere to more standard sizes, but a plan for that has to be made before the space has finished walls, floor or ceiling
+* Physical space is a lot more expensive than digital space, so when the extent of the mess is comparable between the two (if it's difficult to compare, it probably is), it makes more sense to start with physical first
+* [[Being stateless]] through attaching simple rules with physical reminders (e. g. stickers)
+  * Organizing documents into compartments makes it easier, even starting with a single "Inbox" box/tray, out of which clusters of documents are extracted elsewhere
+  * Depending on the model, it may be possible to place a sticker on the top side of the detergent drawer of a washing machine, so that when pulled out a little bit it makes the sticker visible: it can be a label such as "Laundry time!"

 ## Entrance

-* Pegboard-based coat rack
+* Pegboard-based coat rack is a very flexible framework for arranging various items needed when going out or arriving home

 ## Organization